Plant and Soil Ecology Lab

 FOR GRADUATE STUDENTS

 Several graduate students have successfully graduated and they all have either found jobs requiring the skills learned through the training provided in the lab or other academic research opportunities.
-Starting in 2023 Algoma University will be offering a M.Sc. in Biology.
+Since 2023, Algoma University has offered a M.Sc. in Biology.
 For students interested in a Ph.D., through Adjunct status at other universities I can advise students that obtain their degrees from those institutions.
 This actually opens the door to collaborations and more opportunities for students.
 If you are interested please let me know about your academic background, research experience and interests and when you would like to start.
 Prospective students are encouraged to apply for funding and serve as teaching assistants or sessional lecturers.
 This will be beneficial financially and professionally.
 Check with me if funding opportunities are available.

 If you are an international student interested in joining the lab I will help you prepare applications to funding agencies in your country of origin.